crungo-net/treat-dispenser-api/README.md

 **Repository Mirroring:**
 GitLab is configured to automatically mirror (push) all changes to GitHub using its built-in repository mirroring feature.
 This ensures that the public GitHub repository stays up to date with the latest changes from the private GitLab source.

+## Roadmap

+Planned features and improvements for future releases:

+- **Treat availability detection:** Use load cells to detect the weight of treats and determine if the dispenser is empty or low.
+- **Camera integration:** Add support for a camera to monitor the dispenser or take photos/videos during dispensing.
+- **Play Mexican jingles:** Play Mexican jingles through speakers for one of my bunnies (one of whom grew up with and loves them).

 ## License